Hammerspoon/hammerspoon/README.md

 Secondly, Hydra must be lightweight.
 It should never do anything that drains your computer's battery.
 It should never poll for anything.
 And it should practically never use more than 10 MB of memory.
+Everything it does should feel instant and snappy, never sluggish or delayed.

 Thirdly, its API should be completely transparent.
 There should be no surprises in how it's behaving, or what's being executed and when.
 It